Copy code

 🔽 Optional: Adult Autism Consultation

-Not ready for a formal assessment?
-Consultations (50 or 75 minutes) offer a gentle way to explore your traits and self-understanding before deciding on a diagnosis.
+Not ready for a diagnostic autism assessment?
+Consultations offer a gentle way to explore your traits, questions, and self-understanding before deciding whether an assessment feels right for you.

 This Is More Than a Diagnosis